-Olla de carne is one of the few soup dishes they eat here.
-It’s a very simple but healthy soup with beef, yucca, corn, green plantain, taro and yam in a beef broth and you can also add carrot and potato.
+Olla de carne (beef stew) is one of the few soup dishes in Costa Rica.
+It’s a very simple but hearty and healthy soup with beef, yucca, corn, green plantain, taro, yam, carrot and potato.

-Doesn’t look like the taco you were thinking of right?
-Costa Rican tacos are not like Mexican tacos at all.
-They roll the tortilla with the filling and deep fry it!
+Costa Rican tacos are not like Mexican tacos at all!
+They roll the tortilla with the filling and deep fry it.

-I actually recently discovered these myself.
-These are Costa Rican corn pancakes that are eaten as a snack, breakfast or appetizer.
-These are delicious paired with coffee as they are normally made sweet or you can eat it with natilla like the picture above, a type of sour cream
+These are Costa Rican corn pancakes that are eaten as a snack or for breakfast.
+These are delicious paired with coffee as they are normally made sweet or you can eat it with natilla like the picture below, a type of sour cream.

 Rice and Beans